Mid Cornwall Beaches

 For the purposes of this guide, Mid Cornwall is the south Cornwall coast stretching from the Fowey Estuary to Falmouth.
 There are plenty of beaches here and some very nice seaside towns to visit.

 To the east of the area is the town of Fowey which is well worth a visit.
 At Fowey there is a small beach called Readymoney Beach.
 From Fowey the coast stretches west to St Austell Bay and there are beaches here, the small beach at Coombe Hawne, the sandy cove at Polridmouth and the small fishing village at Polkerris.

 There are a good selection of beaches in St Austell Bay including the huge sandy beach at Par Sands and also Carlyon Bay, Spit Beach, Porthpean, Duporth, the big sandy beach at Pentewan and the quiet beach at Portgiskey.
 Also a must visit is the harbour of Charlestown, famed for film and TV production and there are two small beaches at Charlestown.

-Further south in St Austell Bay is the picturesque town of Mevagissey and there are nearby beaches at Polstreath and Portmellon.
+Further south in St Austell Bay is the picturesque town of Mevagissey and there are nearby beaches at Polstreath, Portmellon and Colona Beach.

 South of Mevagissey, the coastline stretches south to the fishing village of Gorran Haven and then to Vault Beach and Dodman Point.

 West of Dodman Point are Veryan Bay and Gerrans Bay.
 This area is rather remote from the main roads and it can be difficult to find your way through the lanes.
 There are certainly some nice beaches, including Hemmick Beach, Porthluney Cove, Portholland and the fishing village of Portloe.
 Further west into Gerrans Bay are the large sandy beaches at Carne Beach and Pendower Beach and the remote cove at Kiberick Cove above Nare Head.